johnplanow/GildedRose-CSharp-VSCode/README.md

 This work is by [@TerryHughes](https://twitter.com/TerryHughes), [@NotMyself](https://twitter.com/NotMyself)

+The repository can be found at [https://github.com/johnplanow/GildedRose-CSharp-VSCode](https://github.com/johnplanow/GildedRose-CSharp-VSCodee)

-The repository can be found at [https://github.com/NotMyself/GildedRose](https://github.com/NotMyself/GildedRose)
+The original repository can be found at [https://github.com/NotMyself/GildedRose](https://github.com/NotMyself/GildedRose)

+Other variations can be found at [https://github.com/emilybache/GildedRose-Refactoring-Kata](hhttps://github.com/emilybache/GildedRose-Refactoring-Kata)